akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She looked up.

-Him.
-The young man from the hall.
-Up close, he was younger than she had thought—not much older than she—with a face that was more watchful than handsome.
-He sat easily on his horse, no escort, no guards.
+***Him.*** That young man from the hall. *Here.* Up close, he was younger than she had thought—not much older than she—with a face that was more watchful than handsome.
+He sat easily on his horse, no escort, no guards. *Stop staring at him!*

 Their eyes met.

-Recognition flickered in his face—the same recognition she had felt in the hall, that brief moment across the crowd.
+Recognition flickered in his face—the same shock she had felt in the hall, that brief moment across the crowd.

 “Are you the daughter of Harold Red‑Wolf?” he asked, with a hesitant smile, as if he needed to hear it confirmed.

-“I am.”
+“I—I am.
+The daughter of Iron red—I mean—I mean Harold Red-Wolf.
+Yes.” *Whatever did I just say?
+He will think me odd.*

 He let out a breath.
 “So it's really you,” he said.